Meet the eGRO Team

 W. Garrett Owen is an Assistant Professor and Extension Specialist of floriculture, greenhouse and controlled-environment crop production in the Department of Horticulture at the University of Kentucky.
 He has an appointment in research, teaching and Extension.
 His area of expertise is controlled environment specialty crop production; plant nutrition; production problem diagnostics; and young herbaceous perennial plant propagation.

-Rosa E. Raudales is an Assistant Professor of horticulture and the Greenhouse Extension Specialist in the Department of Plant Science and Landscape Architecture at the University of Connecticut.
+Rosa E. Raudales is an Associate Professor of horticulture and the Greenhouse Extension Specialist in the Department of Plant Science and Landscape Architecture at the University of Connecticut.
 Her research areas focus on sustainable greenhouse production including water and nutrient management, irrigation with non-traditional water sources, and biocontrol of waterborne-plant pathogens.

 Beth Scheckelhoff is an Extension Educator for Greenhouse Systems at The Ohio State University.
 Beth provides Ohio greenhouse vegetable and ornamental growers with research-based information and recommendations for crop production, pest management, business management, and produce safety topics via educational programs, individual consultations, and publications.